o3de/o3de.org/content/docs/user-guide/features/components/reference/physx-ragdoll.md

 **To use the PhysX Ragdoll component**

-1. In Lumberyard Editor, add the **PhysX Ragdoll** component to an entity that represents a character\.
+1. In O3DE Editor, add the **PhysX Ragdoll** component to an entity that represents a character\.
 For more information, see [Adding Components to an Entity](/docs/userguide/components/working-adding.md)\.

 1. Choose **Tools**, **Animation Editor**\.